zsc2003/ShanghaiTech-SI140A/README.md

 # ShanghaiTech-SI140A
-ShanghaiTech SI140A Probability &amp; Statistics for EECS
+ShanghaiTech SI140A Probability &amp; Statistics for EECS, Spring 2023.